wiicode/cybersecurity-framework/framework/policies/byod-for-staff.md

 This document should be signed and submitted.
 Plan for options such as
 1. Print and return to HR
 2. Email Signed Copy
-3. Use a Security Awareness Training product such as TugBoat to present this policy and log signatures.
+3. Use a Security Awareness Training product to present this policy and log signatures.